Kuvasz

 About the Kuvasz

-Standing 26 to 30 inches tall and weighing 70 to 115 pounds, the Kuvasz is a giant-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 26 to 30 inches tall and weighing 70 to 115 pounds, the Kuvasz is a giant-sized dog.
+The pure white coat served a practical purpose: shepherds could distinguish their guardian dogs from dark-colored wolves and predators at night.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview